Business process automation: What is it, why it matters and how can your business use Robotic Process Automation to massively increase efficiencies?

 Process: Businesses run on processes.
 This is a way of shifting the role of human staff to higher-value and more value-added tasks, away from simpler processes;

 Automation: Almost anything in business operations can be automated, providing you have the right systems in place to do that work, and when this is robotic, using RPA tools can simplify and streamline work that employees are doing.

 As of early 2020, not enough companies are adopting innovations that would automate tedious and time-consuming tasks.
 According to the Forrester report, The Sorry State of Digital Transformation in 2018, many businesses still don’t have “process excellence and workflow automation.”

-Let’s look further into how businesses are overcoming this challenge, how RPA works in practice (including alongside machine learning and artificial intelligence systems), and the advantages of Robotic Process Automation.
+Let’s look further into how businesses are overcoming this challenge, how RPA works in practice (including alongside machine learning and artificial intelligence systems), and the advantages of Business Process Automation.

-At present, there are two main types of RPA solutions.
+At present, there are two main types of Robotic Process Automation solutions.

 Unattended RPA: Ultimately, the aim of RPA is to ensure that humans don’t need to do anything to manually trigger actions.
 Automatic systems should run autonomously, and there are already millions of bots around the world doing just that.
 In many cases, these are running on servers in the cloud without the need for human management and oversight.

 As AI and ML behind these automated bots get smarter, they will become autonomous of learning.
 At present, many have pre-configured limitations, but they can run 24/7 without the need for human management and interventions.

 Subscribe to get notified about new articles and news from Master of Code Global